Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 -   One user can have many posts.
 -   One post can have many comments.

-Manage this type of relationship by adding a foreign key on the "many" table of the relationship that points to the primary key on the "one" table.
+Manage this type of relationship by adding a foreign key on the “many” table of the relationship that points to the primary key on the “one” table.
 Consider the farms and ranchers tables.

 [Untitled](https://www.notion.so/7dfd2e69c9804a01845f2e9b716a5ac2)